• Skip to primary navigation

 Instructions

-• In a large skillet, melt the butter and add ¼ cup brown sugar, diced apples and cinnamon.
-Toss the apples so they are fully coated by butter and sugar and saute for about 3 minutes.
-Do not stir during these 3 min, so that the apples caramelize on one side.
-After 3 minutes toss the apples again and let them caramelize for another 3 minutes on the other side.
+• In a large skillet, melt the butter and add ¼ cup brown sugar and cook until it is bubbly.
+Add the diced apples and cinnamon.
+Toss the apples so they are fully coated and cook for about 3 minutes, then turn and cook on the other side.
 Let cool.

-• Season the stuffed pork with salt and pepper and in a large skillet heat the oil.
-Sear the pork loin on both sides.
-Move the pork loin to a dutch oven or large oven proof pot.
-Mix the orange juice with the brown sugar and pour over the pork loin.
+• Season the stuffed pork with salt and pepper.
+Heat the oil in a large skillet and sear on both sides for about 2-3 minutes.
+Move it to a dutch oven or large oven proof pot.
+Mix the orange juice with the brown sugar and it pour over the pork.

 Barbara’s Tips + Notes